Study with us

 Churchill College aims to admit two or three Veterinary students each year.
 This small number enables us to focus on your development as an individual.
-Dr Mark Holmes FRCVS is the Director of Studies for the clinical course who, together with Dr Barry Kingston for the pre-clinical course, arranges and deliver supervisions.
 We try to arrange for clinically-trained supervisors to deliver the supervision teaching to provide valuable vocational context to the bedrock of science that underpins the Veterinary course.
 As a student here, you may be able to take advantage of opportunities to undertake part of your extramural studies abroad, either working in veterinary clinics or undertaking research projects supported by the College.
 In addition to our other attractions, we are also the closest College to the Veterinary School.
 Churchill has a particular focus on science: as a consequence, our Library is well stocked for Veterinary Medicine.
 Veterinary students are also part of the Churchill Medical Society, an organisation that arranges regular social functions and hosts visiting speakers to give after-dinner talks.

 You are not required to submit any written work.

-If called, you will normally have one interviews with two Fellows of the College (one clinical and one non-clinical).
-During the interview, you may be asked about your current studies (including experimental and project work you have done at school).
-Your interviewers may initiate a discussion on a topic that engages your interest (often drawn from your UCAS Personal Statement).
+If called, you will normally have one interview with two Fellows of the College (one clinical and one non-clinical).
+During the interview, you may be asked about your current studies, including experimental and project work you have done at school or college.
+Your interviewers may initiate a discussion on a topic that engages your interest, often drawn from your UCAS personal statement.
 While your interviewers may ask about work experience or relevant wider reading in sciences, maths or Veterinary Medicine, we will not expect you to know any detailed information normally taught as part of a university Veterinary course.
-You will be given a chance to ask any questions you may have concerning Cambridge, the Veterinary Medicine course and/or the College, but this part of your interview will not form part of our assessment.
+You will be given a chance to ask any questions you may have concerning Cambridge and our Veterinary course, but this element of your interview will not form part of our assessment.